shichiro-nakahara/docs/docs/glossary.md

 ### Account

-An PolyAztec account is the user primitive on the network.
-See the [Accounts](how-polyaztec-works/accounts.mdx) page for more information.
+An Nata Network account is the user primitive on the network.
+See the [Accounts](how-natanetwork-works/accounts.mdx) page for more information.

 ### Account Key